 Cancer is a condition where the natural systems do not work right and cells do not die at the normal rate.
 As a result, there is more cell growth than cell death.
 Cancer cells divide without their normal control and make a mass of extra tissue.

 As a tumor grows, it promotes the growth of new blood vessels (called angiogenesis) to bring in the oxygen and nutrients it needs.
-Cancer cells can leave the tumor site and travel through the blood stream and lymphatic system (the network connecting lymph nodes throughout the body) to other parts of the body, such as the liver, lungs or bones.
+Cancer cells can leave the tumor site and travel through the blood stream and lymphatic system (the network connecting lymph nodes throughout the body) to other parts of the body.
 This process is called metastasis (meh-TAS-ta-sis).
-In the new site, cancer cells again may begin to divide too quickly and create new tumors.
+In the new site, the cancer cells may again begin to divide too quickly and make new tumors.